A twist on ring morphisms and crepant contractions: Spherical twists induced by crepant contractions more generally

-\begin{lemma} The NC schemes $(Y, \cA)$ and $(Z, \cA_\con)$ are noetherian. \end{lemma} \begin{proof} By assumption, $Y$ is a noetherian scheme.
-Since $Z$ is the non-isomorphism locus of a birational map, it is necessarily a closed subscheme of the noetherian scheme $Y$.
-Hence, it is also noetherian.
+\begin{lemma} The NC schemes $(Y, \cA)$ and $(Y, \cA_\con)$ are noetherian. \end{lemma} \begin{proof} By assumption, $Y$ is a noetherian scheme.
 To see that $\cA$ and $\cA_\con$ are coherent as $\cO_Y$-modules, we may assume that $Y = \spec R$ for a noetherian ring $R$.
 Then, we may view $f_* \cP$ as an $R$-module which is finitely generated because $\cP$ is coherent and $f$ is proper.

 Since $f_* \cP$ is finitely generated over $R$ and $R$ is noetherian, $\cA = \cEnd_R(f_* \cP) = \Lambda^\sim$ where $\Lambda = \End_R(f_* \cP)$.
 Thus, $\Lambda = \End_R(f_* \cP)$ is also finitely generated.
-Similarly, $\cA_\con = \cA / \cI = \Lambda_\con^\sim$ where $\Lambda_\con = \Lambda / [\add R]$ is finitely generated since $\Lambda$ is.
+Similarly, $\cA_\con = \cA / \cI = \Lambda_\con^\sim$ where $\Lambda_\con = \Lambda / [\proj R]$ is finitely generated since $\Lambda$ is.